 All vaccine labels and inserts state that vaccines are for use in “healthy dogs only.”

-These include, but aren’t limited to, pets with autoimmune disease … pets undergoing chemo, radiation or surgery (even dental cleaning or neutering) … pets with autoimmune disease, cancer, severe allergies and skin diseases … pets fighting an illness or parasites … pets stressed from shipment or a move to a new home … malnourished pets … and dying housebound pets.
+Examples of these include dogs with autoimmune disease, dogs undergoing chemo, radiation or surgery (even dental cleaning or neutering), dogs with cancer, allergies and skin diseases, dogs fighting an illness or parasites, dogs who are stressed (perhaps from a move to a new home), malnourished dogs, and dying housebound dogs.

-Assaulting the immune systems of these animals with vaccination has been likened to throwing gas on a raging fire.
+Assaulting the immune systems of of a sick, stressed or geriatric dog with vaccination has been likened to throwing gas on a raging fire.

-For one thing, the pet may develop adverse reactions ranging from fever to seizures to autoimmune disease to anaphylactic shock and even death.
-Furthermore, shots administered to an unhealthy animal may fail to provide immunity while giving you the false security that your dog is protected.
-On top of that, the animal’s immune system, which should be fighting illness, may be diverted to handle the shot.
+But it’s also possible that shots given to an unhealthy dog can fail to provide immunity.
+So you’ll have the false security that your dog is protected when he isn’t.
+On top of that, your dog’s immune system, which should be fighting illness, may be diverted to handle the shot.

-A protective immune response may not be elicited if animals are incubating an infectious disease, are malnourished or parasitized, are stressed due to shipment or environmental conditions, are otherwise immunocompromised….
+“Products are typically shown to be effective in healthy animals.
+A protective immune response may not be elicited if animals are incubating an infectious disease, are malnourished or parasitized, are stressed due to shipment or environmental conditions, are otherwise immunocompromised …

-the Rabies Vaccine Precautions: … level of performance may be affected by conditions of use such as stress, weather, nutrition, disease, parasitism, other treatments, individual idiosyncrasies or impaired immunological competency.
-These factors should be considered by the user when evaluating product performance or freedom from reactions.
+” … level of performance may be affected by conditions of use such as stress, weather, nutrition, disease, parasitism, other treatments, individual idiosyncrasies or impaired immunological competency.
+These factors should be considered by the user when evaluating product performance or freedom from reactions.“

-Even humans are at risk if a rabies shot fails and the animal becomes infected with rabies.
-So great is the danger of vaccinating sick and chronically-ill pets that many, if not most, state and local health authorities allow a temporary or permanent exemption from rabies vaccination for these pets.
+Even humans are at risk if a rabies shot fails and a dog becomes infected with rabies.
+So great is the danger of vaccinating sick and chronically-ill pets that many state and local health authorities allow a temporary or permanent exemption from rabies vaccination for these pets.